xandwr/godotkit/README.md

-that a project actually loads in a real engine, reflects over the engine and project API, authors `.tres` resources from JSON, inspects scenes and multiplayer topology offline, and manages durable runtime sessions and repeatable multiplayer scenarios — all driven by a single engine executable you associate with the project.
+that a project actually loads in a real engine, reflects over the engine and project API, authors `.tres` resources from JSON, inspects scenes and multiplayer topology offline, and manages durable runtime sessions and repeatable multiplayer scenarios, all driven by a single engine executable you associate with the project.

 Most commands that touch Godot run against the engine you configure rather than guessing from a bundled copy, so results always describe the engine your project